puhundrik/reactnd-project-myreads-starter/README.md

 npm install
 ```

-to install all needed packages and dependences
+to install all needed packages and dependences.

 To start the project run this command from the folder with the project files: